Afsinoz/prox-wavelet/README.md

 # prox-wavelet
-Non-smooth optimization methods for image denoisening by using wavelet transform.
+Non-smooth optimization methods for image denoising by using wavelet transform.